5 Large-Cap Stocks with High Dividend Payout Ratios

 Extra Space Storage, Inc. (NYSE:EXR)

 While the high dividend payout ratio might appear to be a sign of trouble, analysis of the company’s other financial and performance measures, offers a significantly more positive outlook.
-The company has boosted its annual dividend distribution amount for the past 10 consecutive years, Over that period, the annual distribution amount advanced more than nine-fold for an average dividend growth rate of more than 25% each year.
+The company has boosted its annual dividend distribution amount for the past 11 consecutive years, Over that period, the annual distribution amount advanced more than nine-fold — in the last five years alone, the dividend growth has averaged 8.8% per year.

 5 Large-Cap Stocks with High Dividend Payout Ratios: #3